A second view on the X-ray polarization of NGC 4151 with IXPE: Discussion and conclusions

-These fits yield a higher PA for the primary continuum, around $100\degr$, which somewhat departs from the position angle of the radio emission, although sub-arcsecond resolution observations have shown that the inner few pc of the radio jet is aligned with a position angle of $\sim 90^\circ$ \citep{Mundell2003}.
+These fits yielded a higher PA for the primary continuum, around $100\degr$, which somewhat departs from the position angle of the radio emission, although sub-arcsecond resolution observations have shown that the inner $\sim 150$pc of the radio jet is aligned with a PA of $\sim 90\degr$ \citep{Mundell2003}.
 Moreover, as for the soft X-ray component, the derived PD for the primary continuum is very high (10-20\%), challenging the interpretation of this component as the intrinsic coronal emission.
-Both issues are solved by completely disentangling the primary continuum from the soft component thanks to a simplified phenomenological model, composed only by a power-law and a black-body.
-This suggests again that a significant part of the spectral complexity around 2-3 keV is not due to leakage of the primary continuum, bur rather to an independent component.
+Both issues are solved by completely disentangling the primary continuum from the soft component thanks to a simplified phenomenological model, composed only by a power-law and a blackbody.
+This suggests again that a significant part of the spectral complexity around 2-3 keV is not due to leakage of the primary continuum but rather to an independent component.

-We do not detect clear evidence of reflection off the accretion disk in the current data (see Sect.~\ref{spectral}), nor in the 2022 spectra (see G23).
-However, we cannot rule out the possibility that a significant part of the X-ray polarization above $\sim 4\,\rm keV$ is produced by disk reflection \citep[see e.g.,][]{Podgorny2022, Podgorny2023}, without clear spectroscopic signatures.
+We did not detect clear evidence of reflection off the accretion disk in the current data (see Sect.~\ref{spectral}) nor in the 2022 spectra (see G23).
+However, we cannot rule out the possibility that a significant part of the X-ray polarization above $\sim 4\,\rm keV$ is produced by disk reflection \citep[see, e.g.,][]{Podgorny2022, Podgorny2023} without clear spectroscopic signatures.
 This scenario will be explored with a self-consistent spectro-polarimetric analysis in a forthcoming publication (Dov\v{c}iak et al., in preparation).
-We note here that observing NGC~4151 with \ixpe\ in a much lower flux state, could break this degeneracy and provide a more comprehensive understanding of the polarimetric properties of the AGN.
+We note here that observing NGC~4151 with \ixpe\ in a much lower flux state could break this degeneracy and provide a more comprehensive understanding of the polarimetric properties of the AGN.

-\section{Data Availability}
+\section{Data availability}